zombocom/puma_worker_killer/README.md

 ## What

 If you have a memory leak in your code, finding and plugging it can be a herculean effort.
 Instead what if you just killed your processes when they got to be too large?
 The Puma Worker Killer does just that.
 Similar to [Unicorn Worker Killer](https://github.com/kzk/unicorn-worker-killer) but for the Puma web server.

-Note that Puma can uses threads or processes to add concurrency, the Puma Worker Killer only helps if you are using clustered mode (concurrency via process).
+Puma worker killer can only function if you have enabled cluster mode or hybrid mode (threads + worker cluster).
+If you are only using threads (and not workers) then puma worker killer cannot help keep your memory in control.

 ## Install